rafael-santiago/tulip/doc/CODESTYLE.md

 The include guards use the entire path until the file extension.
 Please, do not use underscore to start this include guard.
 The include guard should be started by the project name, in this case "TULIP".
 Yes, always capital letters.
-Supposing that we got a heder file under the path ``dsl/compiler/compiler.h``, the guard would be:
+Supposing that we got a header file under the path ``dsl/compiler/compiler.h``, the guard would be:

 ```
 #ifndef TULIP_DSL_COMPILER_COMPILER_H